Introduction: Planning Your Affordable Murree Trip

 Book via WhatsApp: 0300-XXXXXXX

 Many hotels offer 40-50% discounts from February-March and September-November.
-Always negotiate rates in person.
+Always negotiate rates in person rather than booking online.

 Daal chawal (Rs.
 150)